-Never leave a dog unattended while wearing a banana as it can be a choking hazard if ingested or snagged on something!
+Never leave a dog unattended while wearing a bandana as it can be a choking hazard if ingested or snagged on something!

 As an Amazon Associate I earn from qualifying purchases.
 However, this does not impact our reviews and comparisons, nor does it affect your pricing.
 (Hey, a girl’s gotta eat!)